unknown9567/apart/README.md

 Implementation-wise, APART class in the file `apart.py` allows users to deploy APART by a few lines.
 The file `simple_example.py` provides an example of deploying `APART` with additional **FOUR** lines to improve a CIFAR model.
-Also, this repository contains the code for reproducing the results in the paper.
+Also, this repository contains the code in `main` for reproducing the results in the paper.

 ## Setup